-Philip Nyamwaya is building ipay into one of Kenya’s most innovative payment companies
+Philip Nyamwaya is building iPay into one of Kenya’s most innovative payment companies

-By the Hustle Team
+By the B.I Team

 When he talks about the payments industry, Philip Nyamwaya’s face lights up, radiating a deep passion for what he does.
 He is the co-founder and managing director of ipay, a leading payments gateway that serves a growing list of businesses, merchants, retailers, corporate organizations, and a host of companies in both the public and the private sectors.
 It enables them to make or receive payments in a safe, secure and affordable way.